codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 ========================
 You can use assignment level scripts to evaluate student code, normalize points, and mark for participation grading.
 Assignment level scripts are added in the **Script Grading** field on the :ref:`Script Grading <grade-weights>` settings page.
 These scripts can then transfer the grading value into the grading field.
 Assignment level scripts are run when an assignment is **Marked as Complete**.

 ..
 Note:: The script must execute within 3 minutes or a timeout error occurs.
+There is a maximum size for the feedback that can be returned of 1Mb.
+If this limit is exceeded, the message **Payload content length greater than maximum allowed: 1048576** will be returned.

 If you are using an LMS platform with Codio, be sure to enter a percentage value in the **Grade Weight** field to maintain compatibility with LMS gradebooks.
 This value is then transferred into your LMS gradebook once you :ref:`release the grades <release-grades>`.